 Please kindly note that this form is different from the JRR Nomination Form and is an additional requirement to the application package requested for each candidate.

 Experts who are unemployed or on sabbaticals at the time of their application are required to fill out a Nomination Form indicating their status on the form and following the Self-nomination instructions.
-This is a requirement to ensure that there is an understanding that by nominating themselves to a JRR training course they are agreeing in principle to make themselves available for international short-term deployment missions should a request arise.
+This is a requirement to ensure that there is an understanding that by nominating themselves to a JRR recruitment course they are agreeing in principle to make themselves available for international short-term deployment missions should a request arise.

 When their employment situation changes, they will be asked to provide a new Nomination Form from their new employer.
 This measure is taken to maintain an effective roster and ensure a high rate of availability among its members.